area9innovation/fast/plow/readme.md

   - typeenv uses those to search the import, and the local module.
   - tmap lifts these directly, except we do transitive collection of supertypes

+Ideas:
+  - When a module is typed, we build a local, transitive lookup thing for that subtree of modules, and keep track of what paths are included there?
+    There is a relative big cost with this approach, so maybe only do it for some modules?
+ - Build a global supertype lookup.
+Each time we see a union, we can build up this map

+ Elements needed nomatter what:
+- Function which updates a tree of supertypes from a union

 - Add a compile server
   - Add option to only type check given ids